gracexnav/RV32I_Implementation_in_FPGA/README.md

 - *CONTROL UNIT*- A combinational logic block that generates all control signals for the data path based on the fields of the current instruction.

-- *DATA SIGN EXTEND*- Based on the signed or unsigned load, The result is provided accordingly in the RESULTMUX.
+- *DATA SIGN EXTEND*- Based on the signed or unsigned load, the result is provided accordingly in the RESULTMUX.

 - *DATA MEMORY*- Stores program data.
 It's a read/write memory.